Presentation Inspiration: The Best Haiku Decks of 2012

 OR

 3. with Apple TV via Airplay.
-For more on how to do this, check out this blog post.
+For more on how to do this, check out this post.

 4. Email your deck to yourself.
 Doing this generates a very useful web link.
 By clicking through this link, you will be magically transported to your gallery on the website, where you can add notes, set your privacy, see how many views you’re generating, or get selected for our Gallery or one of our highly prestigious Pinterest boards…must we go on?